jhelvy/iris-rev2/build_log/README.md

 ------------------|----------------------------
 <img src="https://github.com/jhelvy/iris/raw/master/build_log/img/10-encoder.jpg" width="400"> | <img src="https://github.com/jhelvy/iris/raw/master/build_log/img/11-rotary_mount.jpg" width="400">

 I then clipped off the two mounting feet on the encoder and soldered the two other encoder leads to the PCB where you would otherwise solder a key switch.
-This enables me to program a key press when pressing down on the encoder (I use it to trigger "mute").
+This enables me to program a key press when pressing down on the encoder (I use it to toggle between layers, which changes the rotary encoder's functionality).
 I added a dab of Gorilla Glue to keep the whole thing nice and set in place.
 Finally, I soldered the other ends of the wires to the F4, F5, and Ground holes at the top of the PCB.

 Gorilla Glue | Soldered wires at top of PCB
 ------------------|----------------------------